learning2hash/learning2hash.github.io/_publications/kanizo2010maximum.markdown

 bibkey: kanizo2010maximum
 additional_links:
   - {name: "Paper", url: 'https://arxiv.org/abs/1007.1946'}
-tags: ['Cross-Modal', 'Independent', 'Shallow', 'Hashing', 'Applications']
+tags: ['Hashing Fundamentals', 'Hashing Methods', 'Applications']
 ---
 Cuckoo hashing with a stash is a robust multiple choice hashing scheme with high memory utilization that can be used in many network device applications.